 To receive more information about hosting the National Folk Festival, please email email@example.com.
-The application process for the 2018-2020 National Folk Festivals is now open.
+The application process for the 2021-2023 National Folk Festivals will open in Winter 2019.

 What the National brings to communities

 Some of the festival’s potential benefits to a host city are obvious: regional and national media exposure; thousands of out-of-town visitors who spend their money at local businesses during this free event; an opportunity to showcase the area’s best traditional artists in a national context in the heart of the community.
 Less obvious, but equally important, is the role the festival can play in uniting diverse elements of the community to work towards a common goal – the establishment of a high-quality traditional arts festival that will continue to thrive after the National Folk Festival moves on.

 Although the exact division of responsibilities between the NCTA and the local sponsors varies somewhat from site to site, there are some basic components that are essential to a successful partnership.

 The local partnering organizations involved may also vary, but must include the government of the city represented by its chief administrator (mayor or city manager).
 This is necessary in order to have the full use of downtown or other critical sites and good cooperation from police, fire departments, public works and sanitation personnel.

 A second critical local organization is a 501(c)(3) with a good reputation to ensure fundraising success (cash budgets have recently been in the $1.1 million per year range), strong promotional capabilities, and sufficient staff to organize substantial components of the event, and to take charge when the National leaves in three years.

 A National Folk Festival site must be capable of accommodating four to seven stages, a crafts area, regional/ethnic food sales, with parking and space for 50-75,000 people per day.
 Along with this goes the means to secure electrical service, tents, booths, sanitary facilities, trash removal and other physical needs for a large outdoor event.